Your July Horoscope Is Here — & You're Going To Feel Very Different

 AdvertisementADVERTISEMENT

-Once Leo season hits on July 22nd and the new moon in Leo follows on July 24th, relationships move front and center.
+Once Leo season hits on July 22nd and the new moon in Leo follows on July 25th, relationships move front and centre.
 You’re being asked to start fresh — especially if you’re willing to own your role in past patterns.
 Whether you’re coupled, single, or somewhere in between, this lunation invites a new era of connection.
 One built not on codependency, but co-creation.

 Pisces Sun & Rising: